Sor3nt/manhunt-toolkit/README.md

 * Download this [PHP Version](https://windows.php.net/downloads/releases/php-7.1.25-Win32-VC14-x64.zip)

-* Extract the contents of the zip file into C:\PHP7
+* Extract the content of the zip file into C:\PHP7

 * Add C:\PHP7 to the Windows 10 system path environment variable.